run-llama/llama_index/docs/reference/indices.rst

 This doc shows both the overarching class used to represent an index.
 These classes allow for index creation, insertion, and also querying.
+We first show the different index subclasses.
+We then show the base class that all indices inherit from, which contains parameters and methods common to all indices.

 .. toctree::
    :maxdepth: 1